Cat looking at an egg

 As cats can eat egg yolk and whites without issue, there’s no need to be overly cautious about separating the two.

-When you’re giving scrambled egg to your cat, we recommend cooking it for longer than you might for a human, and avoid making them overly runny.
+When you’re giving scrambled eggs to your cat, we recommend cooking them for longer than you might for a human and avoiding making them overly runny.

 While many cats can eat boiled eggs easily, remember that just one is roughly equivalent to eight eggs for humans.
 It’s recommended that you never serve more than half a small portion of a single egg to your cat in one sitting, that eggs are thoroughly cooked, and that they don’t become a part of their daily diet.